 College and Life – Equipping Students to Pursue God’s Calling

-A common comment from an Ad Fontes alumnus is that they felt very well prepared to take on college academics in various ways – in knowing how to learn and think, in being able to read difficult texts, in the ability to write and present well, and in the ability to pursue various majors and careers.
+A common comment from an Ad Fontes alumnus is that they felt very well-prepared to take on college academics in various ways.
+Receiving an education from a top private school, graduates are confident in knowing how to learn and think, in being able to read difficult texts, in the ability to write and present well, and in the ability to pursue various majors and careers.
 We have found that about 50% of our graduates pursue science and technology majors and careers, and these skills prepare them well.
 We also recognize that our first priority is to develop a living faith that results in a faithful Christian commitment.
 With these academic foundations woven with a commitment to Christian character and community, students are well equipped to be servant leaders for Christ in any vocation and community to which they are called.